 Workshops are designed to build specific skills to address many of the most common concerns our students experience.
-Workshops typically consist of 3-4 sessions, and are offered repeatedly throughout the semester.
-In these sessions, facilitators teach strategies for effective coping and students benefit from learning with other students.
-If you are interested in attending a workshop, please schedule an initial consultation.
-Each Fall 2022 workshop will be offered either virtually via Zoom or in-person.
-Please check individual workshop descriptions for details about format..
+We offer both drop-in/a-la-carte workshops, as well as more in-depth multi-session workshops (see descriptions of each below).
+Most workshops consist of 3-4 sessions, and are offered multiple times throughout the semester.
+In these sessions, facilitators teach about various mental health concepts, introduce coping strategies, create space for practice and discussion, and encourage students to learn from each other.
+Please check individual workshop descriptions for details about format and how to participate.

-To attend our drop-in workshops, students do not need to have attended an initial consultation at CAPS first.
+To attend our drop-in workshops, students do not need to have prior contact with CAPS.
 Students can attend some or all of the sessions within a workshop, and do not need to attend them in any particular order.
-Please see individual workshop descriptions below for the link to join!
+Please see individual workshop descriptions below for information on location/format.

 Are you looking to develop fulfilling relationships with others in your life?
 Are you struggling to communicate effectively or stay true to yourself while in a relationship, or coping with the end of a relationship?
 Are you navigating conflicts with romantic partners, friends, family, and/or coworkers?
 This workshop series includes three rotating weekly topics, including relationship values, healthy communication, and boundaries, designed to teach you skills to build and maintain healthy, meaningful, and effective relationships.

 Wednesday | 3:00 PM - 4:00 PM (Zoom)

 9/6/2023 -9/27/2023, 10/4/2023 - 10/25/2023, 11/8/2023 - 12/6/2023

 Friday | 1:30 PM - 2:30 PM (ZOOM)